nikhil2297/ScratchCardPlus/README.md

 app:reveal_percent= When give value is visible on your view is reveal the view

-**The moste important one you have add these two attr in all your scratchcard layout**
+**The most important one you have add these two attr in all your scratchcard layout**

 app:scratch_on = Here you can add either a drawable or color